 Do You Know that you can search just the

-articles on the site by using the Articles button in the Partitioned
+Records on the site by using the three county level Census

-search engine at the bottom of the Current
+buttons in the Partitioned search engine at the bottom of the

 What's New Page?

 You can further limit your search by choosing the find all words

 option and entering a year or township name along with your surname.

 Remember that alternate spellings of surnames WILL affect your search results.

 Census records are very often difficult to read because of handwriting,